jake5253/randomtidbits/disk_backup_tip.md

 `mkdir empty-dir
 mksquashfs empty-dir squash.img -p 'sda_backup.img f 444 root root dd if=/dev/sda bs=4M'`

-If you already have backup.img.gz, use `sudo mksquashfs image-dir /path/of/new/compressed/squash.img -p 'sda_image_inside_squash.img f 444 root root gzip -dc /path/to/existing/backup.img.gz'`
+* If you already have backup.img.gz, use `sudo mksquashfs image-dir /path/of/new/compressed/squash.img -p 'sda_image_inside_squash.img f 444 root root gzip -dc /path/to/existing/backup.img.gz'` to extract directly from the gzip into a compressed squashfs.

 **Mounting a compressed partition image**